adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.8 =
+* Converted the AdPlugg_Options_Page class to a singleton to match the rest of our admin pages.

 = 1.9.7 =
 * Fixed the PHPDoc on the get_instance method on several classes.